Functors to Monads: A Story of Shapes

 :

--- List's shape is its length:
+-- A part of list's shape is its length:

 -- the Ap monoid is (*, 1), the Alt monoid is (+, 0)